Register your office to receive a $50 credit towards your first case.

 The choice between Emax and Zirconia often comes down to the tooth’s location.
 Emax is typically the preferred material for anterior teeth.
 Its excellent translucency allows it to mimic the appearance of natural tooth enamel, making it ideal for creating lifelike smiles.
 Zirconia, on the other hand, is known for its exceptional strength and durability, making it a go-to for posterior teeth that endure heavy chewing forces.
 While traditional Zirconia could sometimes appear opaque, newer formulations have greatly improved aesthetics.
 Still, for the most demanding aesthetic cases in the front of the mouth, Emax usually holds the edge.

-Choosing the Best Material for Each Case
+Making the Right Material Choice for Every Case

 Ultimately, selecting the best material involves assessing each patient’s unique needs.
 For anterior restorations where aesthetics are paramount, Emax is often the ideal choice due to its natural translucency and beauty.
 For posterior teeth that require maximum strength to withstand grinding and chewing, Zirconia is an incredibly reliable option.
 By understanding the distinct advantages of each material, you can make an informed decision that provides the best combination of durability and appearance.
 A great lab partner can also help guide your selection within your digital workflow, ensuring the final restoration meets your exact specifications.